The LWDI Blog

-Welcome to “Food for Thought”, the Lagniappe Wellness Dietetic Intern Blog.
-Here we will share current intern “spotlights” and posts written by our interns!
+Welcome to The Lagniappe Wellness Dietetic Internship Blog for current intern spotlights and posts written by our Lagniappe family!

 LADA: Never Heard of Her… No, it’s Actually Diabetes!